nicomace/testDeFi/_pages/project.md

 ## Overview

 The DeFi Risk Monitoring Toolkit is a personal, research-driven framework designed to monitor, analyze, and manage risk across decentralized finance strategies, with a strong focus on capital efficiency, liquidity provision, and market making mechanics.

-Built from real-world DeFi usage, this toolkit aims to bridge the gap between on-chain execution and institutional-style risk monitoring, inspired by practices found in traditional trading, treasury, and market making desks.
+Built from real-world DeFi usage, this framework aims to bridge the gap between on-chain execution and institutional-style risk monitoring, inspired by practices found in traditional trading, treasury, and market making desks.

 The objective is simple:

 👉 turn fragmented DeFi positions into a coherent, risk-aware portfolio view.

----

 ## Why this toolkit exists